GT-ARC/opaca-core/doc/auth.md

 ## Visualization

+TODO update (the figure includes "create token" which is not correct anymore)

 The following sequence diagram shows, slightly simplified, how the interaction between user, runtime platform, and agent container takes place.
 In the arrow labels, `{...}` denotes a path parameter, `(...)` the request body, and `[...]` an HTTP header.